 Generally, we have no employment contracts with our employees, unless required or customary based on local law or practice.
-We do not have an employment contract with any of the NEOs.
+As is customary for executives in Brazil, we have an employment contract in place with Mr. Brega.
+We do not have employment contracts in place with any of the U.S. based NEOs.